Arthritis & Rheumatology

 Typical autoimmune diseases are: Lupus and Rheumatoid Arthritis, and symptoms may include: weight loss, fever, skin rash, joint pain, teredness.

-Antistreptolysin O Blood Test (ASO) or Strep Blood Test can help identify streptococcal infection.
+ASO or Antistreptolysin O Blood Test or Strep Blood Test can help identify streptococcal infection.

-A class of antibodies produced by the body, these ASO antibodies protect the body against Streptococcus bacteria so an increased number in ASO antibodies signals an infection.
+A class of antibodies produced by the body, the ASO antibodies protect the body against Streptococcus bacteria so an increased number in ASO antibodies signals an infection.

 In most cases Streptococcus infections are treated with antibiotics.